Steamed Chard vs Acorn Squash

 Steamed Chard

 Steamed chard is a nutrient-dense leafy green vegetable known for its vibrant colors and high levels of vitamins and minerals.
-It is particularly rich in vitamin K, which plays a crucial role in bone health and blood clotting.
+It is particularly rich in vitamin K, which is essential for blood clotting and bone health.

 Acorn Squash